 The Corona Camera has the ability to include or exclude objects in the view rendered from that specific camera.
 This removes the need to use the “Renderable” object property, and also allows rendering different objects from different cameras.

 Specific objects can be excluded from Corona Camera's visibility.
-This is a per-camera setting, so you can make different objects appear and disappear in different cameras.
+This is a per-camera setting, so you can make different objects visible and invisible for different cameras.